-A six story apartment complex with 25,000 Sqft retail on the first floor and the apartments on the 2nd to 6th floor will have a view of the river with a combination of one, two, and three bedrooms with full amenities.
+A seven story apartment complex with 20,000 sq ft retail on the first floor and the apartments on the 2nd to 7th floor will have a view of the river with a combination of one, two, and three bedrooms with full amenities.

-On 10 acres on the northwest corner of Country Club and Hopkins with 4 individual buildings covering approximately 100,000 Sq.
-Ft. of medical, offices and retail.
+On 10 acres on the northwest corner of Country Club and Hopkins with individual buildings covering approximately 110,000 Sq ft of medical, offices and retail.

 During the construction of the first phase (easterly portion), the westerly portion of the mall will be in operation.

-We are looking for commercial, retail, offices and medical tenants that can take up to 2,500 to 20,000 Sq.
-Ft.
+We are looking for commercial, retail, offices, and medical tenants that can take up from 2,500 to 20,000 Sq ft.

 On 2.45 acres with 90,000 Sq.
-Ft., six (6) story high with an observation deck and 153 rooms with the hotel being Tru by Hilton, it will be facing US 1 with full visibility of Cape Canaveral, NASA, SpaceX, Boeing and Blue Origin.
-Feasibility has been completed.
+Ft, seven (7) story high with an observation deck and 150 rooms with Tru by Hilton, it will be facing U.S. 1 with full visibility of Cape Canaveral, NASA, SpaceX, Boeing, and Blue Origin.
+Feasibility has been completed

-During the construction of the first phase, the mall will be operating.
+During the construction of the first phase, the mall will still be operating.